Skip navigation

 Abstract

-In response to large-scale replication projects yielding successful replication rates substantially lower than expected, the behavioural, cognitive and social sciences have found themselves amidst a ‘replication crisis’.
-In this narrative review, we reframe this ’crisis’ through the lens of a credibility revolution, focusing on positive structural, procedural and community-driven changes.
+The emergence of large-scale replication projects yielding successful rates substantially lower than expected caused the behavioural, cognitive, and social sciences to experience a so-called ‘replication crisis’.
+In this Perspective, we reframe this ‘crisis’ through the lens of a credibility revolution, focusing on positive structural, procedural and community-driven changes.
 Second, we outline a path to expand ongoing advances and improvements.
-The credibility revolution has been an impetus to several substantive changes which will have a positive, long-term impact upon our research environment.
+The credibility revolution has been an impetus to several substantive changes which will have a positive, long-term impact on our research environment.

 Item Type: Article